mlyg/unified-focal-loss/README.md

 Repository for the code used in "Unified Focal Loss: Generalising Dice and Cross Entropy-based Losses to Handle Class Imbalanced Medical Image Segmentation".

 ## Source
-**Updated:** The latest version of the preprint can be found at: https://arxiv.org/abs/2102.04525
+**Update:** The paper has been accepted into Computerized Imaging and Graphics The latest version of the preprint can be found at: https://arxiv.org/abs/2102.04525

 ## Description of repository contents
 In this repository, please find the associated Tensorflow/Keras implementation for the following loss functions: